Certaldo Alto

 Allison and Dinty have (between them) worked with writers who are d/Deaf, hearing-impaired, blind, visually-impaired, neuro-atypical and with physical disabilities.
 We want to work with you—let's discuss how to make it an excellent experience.

 Our writing time and excursions are in English; many local residents speak enough English to chat and answer questions.
-The welcome orientation will include useful phrases; we recommend keeping Google Translate on your phone with the Italian dictionary downloaded, or carrying a phrasebook.
+We recommend keeping Google Translate on your phone with the Italian dictionary downloaded, or carrying a phrasebook.

 The vast majority of Italians are friendly, hospitable and kind to tourists.